-No matter how many times and ways in which parents explain their divorce to their children, the children may still not ever truly understand why their parents got divorced, even well into adulthood.
-This is often because their parents are so focused on finding happiness and normalcy again that they don't pay as much attention to what their children need.
+No matter how many different ways parents explain their divorce to their children, the children may still not ever understand why their parents got divorced.
+Unfortunately, this can last well into adulthood.
+This is often because their parents are so focused on finding happiness and stability again that they don't pay as much attention to their children's needs.
 As a result, the children feel abandoned and confused.
-Why couldn't Mommy just be happy with Daddy?
-Why did she have to go out and find someone new?
+They may have thoughts like "Why couldn't Mommy just be happy with Daddy?"

 A Sense Of Order

-And while parents may be invested in seeking their satisfaction and happiness - something they have every right to do - they should always ensure that their children's needs are being equally met.
+While parents may be invested in seeking their satisfaction and happiness - something they have every right to do - they should always ensure that their children's needs are being equally met.
 The last thing children who are going through their parents' divorce need is to feel abandoned by the parent they live with, on top of everything else.

 When dealing with a divorce, you're going to encounter all sorts of different emotions, which can make it challenging to consider talking to a professional counselor.
 However, in a situation like this, speaking with a licensed therapist can help ease the traumatic effects of divorce, not only for you but for your entire family.
 They can provide you and your partner with the tools you need to make the whole process as comforting as possible for your children.